This report published on Tuesday, January 6, 2026 3:18:11 PM MST

 Photo 18-3 Photo 18-4

-Primary heat system type: Forced air, Up draft, High efficiency
+Primary heat system type: Forced air, Horizontal draft, Medium efficiency

 Primary A/C energy source: Electric